 Figure 2 — PVS-Studio performing incremental analysis

 If the analyzer detects errors in code while performing incremental analysis, the number of detected errors will be shown in the title of the PVS-Studio's window tab in background.
-Clicking on the icon in the notification area (or the window itself) opens the PVS-Studio Output window where you can start handling the errors without even waiting for analysis to finish.
+Clicking on the icon in the notification area (or the window itself) opens the PVS-Studio Output window where you can start handling the errors.

 Figure 3 – The result of incremental analysis: 15 suspect fragments of code are found